TeeheeTypes/TeeheeTypes.github.io/about.md

 05. Zekk.Works Ogre in Red
 06. Nazare 1-60 W1 in White
 07. Geonworks F2-84 in Black
-08. -
+08. Geonworks F1-8X 722 in Raw Aluminum
-09. -
+09. Jjw Cloudline in Red
 10. -

 ### Upcoming Keyboards

 01. Noxary.co 378 in Meteorite Grey
-02. Jjw Cloudline in Red
+02. CableCar Design Phoenix in Black
-03. Fropsie Foundation FE in Very Peri
+03. NRD Kaze in Lilac
-04. CableCar Design Phoenix in Black
+04. Singa Unikorn in Red
-05. Bisoromi RS60 in Red
+05. -
-06. NRD Kaze in Lilac
+06. -
-07. Geonworks F1-8X 722 in Raw Aluminum
+07. -
-08. Singa Unikorn in Red
+08. -
 09. -
 10. -